OctopusDeploy/blog/blog/2021-10/common-deployment-patterns-and-how-to-set-them-up-in-octopus/index.md

 ![A blue-green setup on the Octopus dashboard](bluegreendash.png)

-For more reading on blue-green deployments, take a look at more of our blog posts:
+For more reading on blue-green deployments, take a look at some of our other blog posts:

 - [What is the difference between blue-green and red-black deployments?](https://octopus.com/blog/blue-green-red-black)
 - [Automated blue-green database deployments](https://octopus.com/blog/databases-with-blue-green-deployments)